arkadianriver/mymoney/README.md

 1. From your banking websites, download the transactions as CSV files into that `{project_name}/input/{period}` folder.
    Be sure the files contain only the transactions for the period.
    (Eventually, this could be automated too with a banking API, such as the one that Stripe membership provides.)

+   For each bank you visit, also take note of the balance at the end of the period you're tracking and add it to the `current_balance` section of the `config.yml` file.

 1. Run: